techhat/grabbr/doc/clustering.rst

 Introduction
 ============
-There are some techniques that can be used to enable multiple Grabbr nodes to work together using a single database.
+There are some techniques that can be used to enable multiple Web Flayer nodes to work together using a single database.

 The database is node-agnostic, to a degree.
-When an instance of Grabbr pops a URL from the download queue, it first places a lock on the item to ensure that no other nodes try to process it.
+When an instance of ``flay`` pops a URL from the download queue, it first places a lock on the item to ensure that no other nodes try to process it.
 This lock contains the name of the node.
 The node then performs any queue-specific processing (such as checking the